 Enjoy a short boat trip on Queen Boadicea along the canal and be treated to an educating tour of the area.
 The trip typically runs for 45 minutes with a commentary of the sights on the way.
 Queen Boadicea was involved in the Dunkirk evacuations during the second world war.
 Tickets can be booked at the National Waterways Museum.

-There are now many new bars pubs and restaurants in the dock and Quays area and is becoming more and more vibrant.
+There are now many options for bars, pubs and restaurants in the dock and Quays area and is becoming more and more vibrant.
+The area is pretty special at night, ideal for fun-seekers or photographers.